Reflective surfaces (climate engineering): Disadvantages

-A series of Advanced Energy Retrofit Guides for “Practical Ways to Improve Energy Performance” were developed in cooperation with the US DOE (United States Department of Energy) and PNNL (Pacific Northwest National Laboratory) in 2011.
-These guides were aimed at improvements to existing Retail and Office buildings which could improve their energy efficiency.
+A series of Advanced Energy Retrofit Guides for "Practical Ways to Improve Energy Performance" were developed in cooperation with the US DOE (United States Department of Energy) and PNNL (Pacific Northwest National Laboratory) in 2011.
+These guides were aimed at improvements to existing Retail and Office buildings, which could improve their energy efficiency.
 Cool roofs were not recommended for all locations.
-“This measure is likely more cost-effective in the hot and humid climate zone, which has a long cooling season, than in the very cold climate zone, for example.
-For buildings located in warm climates, this measure is worth consideration.”
+"This measure is likely more cost-effective in the hot and humid climate zone, which has a long cooling season, than in the very cold climate zone, for example.
+For buildings located in warm climates, this measure is worth consideration."

 The Copper Development Association has conducted several studies, beginning in 2002, which examined the elevated temperatures of wiring inside conduits at and above various color roof materials.
-The findings concluded that the temperatures above cool roofs were higher than those of a darker colored roof material.
-This illustrates the idea in which deflected solar radiation, when impeded by rooftop equipment, piping, or other materials will be subjected to the heat gain of the radiation.
+The findings concluded that the temperatures above cool roofs were higher than those of a darker-colored roof material.
+This illustrates the idea that deflected solar radiation, when impeded by rooftop equipment, piping, or other materials, will be subjected to the heat gain of the radiation.

-According to the US DOE’s "Guidelines for Selecting Cool Roofs":
+According to the US DOE's "Guidelines for Selecting Cool Roofs":

-“Cool roofs must be considered in the context of your surroundings.
+"Cool roofs must be considered in the context of your surroundings.
 It is relatively easy to specify a cool roof and predict energy savings, but some thinking ahead can prevent other headaches.
 Ask this question before installing a cool roof: Where will the reflected sunlight go?

 A bright, reflective roof could reflect light and heat into the higher windows of taller neighboring buildings.
 In sunny conditions, this could cause uncomfortable glare and unwanted heat for you or your neighbors.
-Excess heat caused by reflections increases air conditioning energy use, negating some of the energy saving benefits of the cool roof.”
+Excess heat caused by reflections increases air conditioning energy use, negating some of the energy saving benefits of the cool roof."

 According to the US DOE's "Guidelines for Selecting Cool Roofs" on the subject of cool roof maintenance:

 "As a cool roof becomes dirty from pollution, foot traffic, wind-deposited debris, ponded water, and mold or algae growth, its reflectance will decrease, leading to higher temperatures.
 Especially dirty roofs may perform substantially worse than product labels indicate.
 Dirt from foot traffic may be minimized by specifying designated walkways or by limiting access to the roof.
-Steep sloped roofs have less of a problem with dirt accumulation because rainwater can more easily wash away dirt and debris.
-Some cool roof surfaces are “self-cleaning” which means they shed dirt more easily and may better retain their reflectance.
+Steep-sloped roofs have less of a problem with dirt accumulation because rainwater can more easily wash away dirt and debris.
+Some cool roof surfaces are "self-cleaning" which means they shed dirt more easily and may better retain their reflectance.
 Cleaning a cool roof can restore solar reflectance close to its installed condition.
 Always check with your roof manufacturer for the proper cleaning procedure, as some methods may damage your roof.
-While it is generally not cost effective to clean a roof just for the energy savings, roof cleaning can be integrated as one component of your roof's routine maintenance program.
-It is therefore best to estimate energy savings based on weathered solar reflectance values rather than clean roof values."
+While it is generally not cost-effective to clean a roof just for the energy savings, roof cleaning can be integrated as one component of your roof's routine maintenance program.
+It is, therefore, best to estimate energy savings based on weathered solar reflectance values rather than clean roof values."